Authorization: Production

 cd.base.session.analyst_key = 'PATH_TO_ANALYST_KEY_HERE'

-After downloading an approval from the web portal, it must be loaded to crandas.
+After downloading an approval from the platform, it must be loaded to crandas.

 # The approval file should be in the same directory as this script